Introduction: Racing Scull Rowing Boat

 Disclaimers and warnings

-Building and using boats in inherently risky.
+Building and using boats is inherently risky.
 The author (me) assumes no responsibility or any liability for any mishaps resulting from following any of the methods or procedures, or use of materials described in this text.

 This is a small boat designed for use in sheltered waters.
 Please follow all local regulations concerning boating.
 Above all be sensible about the conditions, your abilities and the abilities of your children.
 Children should be schooled in water safety and taught to swim.

 You are legally responsible for your own actions and the supervision of children in and around water.
 Water is dangerous and cold water more so.
-Always wear appropriate flotation vests when canoeing, especially if you have to share your water with power boats.
+Always wear appropriate flotation vests when boating, especially if you have to share your water with power boats.